giantswarm/gsctl/README.md

 This will render kubeconfig with internal Kubernetes API server (`internal-api`).

-* Internal API is awailable only for AWS installations.
+* Internal API is available only on AWS installations.

 ## Install